 Activating scheduled tasks

 Please do one more thing before you consider installation complete.
-Go to your Admin menu and then to Plugins.
-Activate external cron and Poor Man Cron.
-Since we are not configuring so-called cron jobs on the server’s command line, we need these two utilities to ensure that essential tasks are conducted automatically at sensible intervals.
+Since we are not configuring so-called cron jobs on the server’s command line, we need and external service to ensure that essential tasks are conducted automatically at sensible intervals.
+Go to your Admin menu and then to Site Configuration.
+In the Worker section you find a point Frontend Worker.

 Sign up for a free account and create a so-called cron job (a scheduled task) to run every 10 or 15 minutes.
 Setcronjob.com has a very easy web interface for this.
 All you need to know is the URL to call.
 Use this: